Bradymck/governance/README.md

 # district0x Governance
-Proposals for governance of the district0x Network and its districts.
+The community is encouraged to submit proposals for governance of the district0x Network and its districts.

+To do this please [submit a new issue](https://github.com/district0x/governance/issues/new) to this repo.